aspyct/php-sqlite-chain/README.md

 We use this property to ensure that each instruction has a unique sequence number across the whole chain.

-This is done by keeping a transaction open until the N+1 link itself completes the transaction.
-For example, here's the transactions for a 3-link chain:
+This is done by keeping a transaction open until the N+1 node itself completes the transaction.
+For example, here's the transactions for a 3-node chain:

 ```
-head link opens transaction
+leaf node opens transaction
-    mid link opens transaction
+    mid node opens transaction
-        tail link opens transaction
+        root node opens transaction
-        tail link commits
+        root node commits
-    mid link commits
+    mid node commits
-head link commits
+leaf node commits
 ```

 The chain is always traversed in the same order, which prevents deadlocks.

 It could also happen that two updates are triggered from different levels of the chain.
-For example, one update sent to the head link, and another update sent to the mid link.
+For example, one update sent to the leaf node, and another update sent to the mid node.

 Consider an empty database.
-Concurrent updates are sent to head (update A) and mid link (update B).
-Because the database is empty, head link will assign sequence_number 1 to update A. It then forwards the instruction to mid link with that sequence_number.
+Concurrent updates are sent to head (update A) and mid node (update B).
+Because the database is empty, leaf node will assign sequence_number 1 to update A. It then forwards the instruction to mid node with that sequence_number.

 One of two things can happen:

-1. mid link hasn't assigned a sequence_number to update B yet.
+1. mid node hasn't assigned a sequence_number to update B yet.
 It will have to wait until update A finishes.
-2. mid link has already assigned sequence_number 1 to update B. If update B finishes successfully, sequence_number 1 will no longer be available, and mid will return update B to the head link.
+2. mid node has already assigned sequence_number 1 to update B. If update B finishes successfully, sequence_number 1 will no longer be available, and mid will return update B to the leaf node.
 If update B fails, sequence_number 1 will be available, and update A will continue normally.